bttrantina/iGenius/README.md

    https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml

 ## Parameters provided include:
-​ : design endpoint to include:
+Design an endpoint to receive:
-​ : amount - the amount to convert (e.g. 12.35)
+   * amount - the amount to convert (e.g. 12.35)
-​ : src_currency - ISO currency code for the source currency to convert (e.g. EUR, USD, GBP) ​ : dest_currency - ISO currency code for the destination currency to convert (e.g. EUR, USD, GBP) ​ : reference_date - reference date for the exchange rate, in YYYY-MM-DD format
+   * src_currency - ISO currency code for the source currency to convert (e.g. EUR, USD, GBP)
+   * dest_currency - ISO currency code for the destination currency to convert (e.g. EUR, USD, GBP)
+   * reference_date - reference date for the exchange rate, in YYYY-MM-DD format

 ## Endpoint must:
-​ : Convert the provided amount from src_currency to dest_currency using rates on the given refernce date ​ : NOTE: this endpoint displays an error if rates are not found for a given reference date
+   * Convert the provided amount from src_currency to dest_currency using rates on the given refernce date

-The response should be a JSON object like this:
+## Response should return the destination currency and the converted currency amount:

 {     “amount”: 20.23,     “currency”: ”EUR” }

+## Components supporting the application:
+   Python3
+   Django

+## Instructioins to install and set up the application

+Install procedures are wrtten for Windows 10 desktop.

+Open a command prompt
+click on search bar and enter: cmd <enter>

 Join the slack! <https://join.slack.com/t/findthemasks/shared_invite/zt-czdjjznp-p8~9oKuXtV_gn7wEBZGGoA>

 - new dev? please look at issues and comment on something to grab it!